 Tips for making recordings of remote notarizations

-Updated 8-3-21.
-Pen-and-paper journal entries have been an essential part of the notarial act for generations beginning in colonial America right up to the present day.
-So it is no surprise that in performing remote online and remote ink-signed notarizations (RON and RIN, respectively) today, Notaries may be required to keep records in the form of an audiovisual recording of the notarization.
-Additionally, Notaries may be required to store the recordings themselves or in a repository for future evidentiary purposes, and protect the recordings from unauthorized access.
+Paper journal entries have been an essential part of the notarial act for generations beginning in colonial America right up to the present day.
+So, it is no surprise that in performing remote online and remote ink-signed notarizations (RON and RIN, respectively) today, Notaries may be required to keep an audiovisual recording of the notarization.
+Additionally, Notaries may be required to personally store the recordings or archive them in a repository for future evidentiary purposes and protect the recordings from unauthorized access.
 How do Notaries do that?
-Let’s look at some examples from state laws, temporary COVID-19 emergency rules and recommended standards of practice.
+Let’s look at some examples from state laws, temporary COVID-19 emergency authorizations and recommended standards of practice.

 Tips for recording a remote notarization